Last Updated: August 29, 2024

 Theatrical Career

 Julie Andrews started her career on the stage, appearing alongside her parents in various productions.
 Eventually, her stepfather introduced her to Val Parnell, an entrepreneur with enormous influence over live performance venues throughout London.
-In 1947, Julie Andrews performed a professional solo at the London Hippodrome.
+In 1947, Andrews performed a professional solo at the London Hippodrome.
 The next year, she performed in front of King George VI and Queen Elizabeth at the London Palladium.

 She spent the next few years advancing her career in radio and television before appearing in various theatre productions on London's West End.
 In 1952, she began her voice acting career by voicing Princess Zeila in "The Singing Princess," an Italian animated film.